GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 #### Low threshold

-A pixel-based quality assurance layer, identifying the lowest 20th percentile observed tide height.
+A pixel-based quality assurance layer, identifying the lowest 15th percentile satellite-observed tide height.
 All satellite observations associated with tide heights lower than this value, per-pixel, are included in the lowtide geomedian composites.
+Pixels with less than 20 clear observations are gapfilled up to 20 with the next lowest satellite-observed tide height observations to ensure sufficient data density to produce a clear composite image.
+When a pixel is gapfilled, the highest tide height is reported in the `Low threshold` layer.

 #### High threshold

-A pixel-based quality assurance layer, identifying the highest 20th percentile observed tide height.
+A pixel-based quality assurance layer, identifying the highest 15th percentile satellite-observed tide height.
 All satellite observations associated with tide heights higher than this value, per-pixel, are included in the hightide geomedian composites.
+Pixels with less than 20 clear observations are gapfilled up to 20 with the next highest satellite-observed tide height observations to ensure sufficient data density to produce a clear composite image.
+When a pixel is gapfilled, the lowest tide height is reported in the `High threshold` layer.

 #### Count clear

-A pixel-based quality assurance layer, identifying the number of clear satellite observations in 20 percent of all observations per-pixel.
-This represents the number of clear observations per-pixel that are used in both the high and low tide composites.
+The `Count clear` pixel-based quality assurance layer represents the number of clear observations per-pixel that are used in both the high and low tide composites.
+The layer typically identifies the number of clear satellite observations in 15 percent of all observations per-pixel.
+When the observation count in 15 percent of all observations is less than 20, the nearest tide-height observations are used to gapfill up to a count of 20 clear observations.

 ## Ensemble tide modelling

 The Ensemble Tidal Modelling approach was implemented to account for the varying [performance and biases](https://knowledge.dea.ga.gov.au/data/product/dea-intertidal/?tab=description#ensemble-tidal-modelling) of existing global ocean tide models across the complex tidal regimes and coastal regions of Australia.
 The ensemble process utilises ancillary data to select and weight tidal models at any given coastal location, based on how well each model correlates with local satellite-observed patterns of tidal inundation, and water levels measured by satellite altimetry.
 A single ensemble tidal output was generated by combining the top 3 locally optimal models, and then used for all downstream product workflows.

 Ensemble tide modelling was implemented in the [eo-tides](https://github.com/GeoscienceAustralia/eo-tides) Python package which integrates satellite Earth observation data with tide modelling, leveraging tide modelling functionality from the [pyTMD](https://github.com/tsutterley/pyTMD) package.
 The ensemble was based on 10 commonly-used global ocean tidal models:

 * Empirical Ocean Tide Model (EOT20; Hart-Davis et al., 2021)
 * Finite Element Solution tide models (FES2012, FES2014, FES2022; Carrère et al., 2012; Lyard et al., 2021; Carrère et al., 2022)